py-sdl/py-sdl2/doc/tutorial/pong.rst

-The first thing to do is to enhance the :class:`sdl2.ext.SoftwareSpriteRenderer` so that it will paint the whole window sceeen black on every drawing cycle, before drawing all sprites on the window.
+The first thing to do is to enhance the :class:`sdl2.ext.SoftwareSpriteRenderer` so that it will paint the whole window screen black on every drawing cycle, before drawing all sprites on the window.

 Afterwards, the player paddles will be implemented, based on an